xiashen/TGCA/README.md

 ```{r}
 data(tgca)
 ```
 Once loaded, three objects exist in the working space: `tstat`, `MAF`, and `N`, which contain a matrix of GWAS Z-scores for 1,996 SNPs and 122 traits, minor allele frequencies of these SNPs, and the sample sizes of these phenotypes (See also `?tgca`).
-Such data are mandatory, where the low-MAF SNPs will be used for a good estimate of the phenotypic correlation matrix based on the GWAS Z-scores (Shen et al. 2020). `N` is used for determining the weight on each phenotype, to avoid total genetic contribution assessment being dominated by a few powerful GWASed traits.
+Such data are mandatory, the low-MAF SNPs will be used for a good estimate of the phenotypic correlation matrix based on the GWAS Z-scores (Shen et al. 2020). `N` is used for determining the weight on each phenotype, to avoid total genetic contribution assessment being dominated by a few powerful GWASed traits.
+The **rownames** of the `tstat` matrix are required, i.e., the SNP names.
 ```{r}
 tstat[1:5,1:5]
 ##                    134        135 2966_irnt 3761_irnt      2443